 Kevin J. Sierks has served as our Executive Vice President - Chief Financial Officer since February 2014.
 Mr. Sierks joined the Company as the Vice President - Controller and Chief Accounting Officer in December 2011, and also served as the Interim Chief Financial Officer from January 2013 through January 2014.
 Prior to joining Vera Bradley, from 2007 to 2011 Mr. Sierks served as Vice President - Controller at Biomet, Inc., a large orthopedic medical device company.
 Mr. Sierks previously served as Director of Accounting and U.S. Shared Services at Boston Scientific Corporation from 2005 to 2007.
 From 2002 to 2005, Mr. Sierks served as Director of Financial Reporting and Business Development at Guidant Corporation, which was acquired by Boston Scientific Corporation in 2006.
-Formerly, Mr. Sierks was with Deloitte & Touche from 1995 to 2002, departing as an Audit Manager.
 Mr. Sierks is a Certified Public Accountant.